namilan/virtual-pet/README.md.txt

 tested and it returned green.
 i tried to make my menu loop,
-but it wasn't looping to where i liked it be.
+but it wasn't looping to where i liked it be. debugged my code. menu is finally looping everything is working to what i would like it to do.